afshinator/OdinProject-GoogleSearchClone/README.md

 ### Here is my version :
 ![My Search](http://res.cloudinary.com/techblogpics/image/upload/v1393145445/screenshot-my-googleSearch_gfpb5p.jpg)

 There are a bunch of interesting little differences.
-The most glaring is that Google's search page builds a footer after you run the search... and that's beyond the scope of this little project.
+The most glaring is that Google's search page builds a footer after you run the search, and also images in a right column... and that's beyond the scope of this little project.

 #### Bugs / Inconsistencies with Google's page: